kholodovitch/tune-reporting-java/README.md

 <a id="sdk_methods" name="sdk_methods"></a>
 ### Advertiser Reporting Methods

-<strong>Important to note on Sample Code:</strong> The example provided pertain to only Advertiser Reports class <code>AdvertiserReportClicks</code>.
+<strong>Important to note on Sample Code:</strong> The example provided pertain to only Advertiser Reports class <code>AdvertiserReportLogClicks</code>.
 The fields used theses sample primarily pertain to the available fields for the record and related records for the the associated endpoint <a href="http://developers.mobileapptracking.com/management-api/explorer/root/endpoint/#/advertiser__stats__clicks/">/advertiser/stats/clicks</a> of this class.
 Do not expect that these fields will be available if used with other Advertiser Records classes.

-The benefit of using Tune API SDKs is it provides the same interface across all advertiser reports.
+The benefit of using TUNE API SDKs is it provides the same interface across all advertiser reports.
 The following class diagram lists what are all the expected functions.
 The signature of the expected parameters for each function will be consistent with the action it is interfacing.

 <a href="https://raw.githubusercontent.com/MobileAppTracking/tune-reporting-java/master/docs/images/management-sdk-class.png">
 <img src="https://raw.githubusercontent.com/MobileAppTracking/tune-reporting-java/master/docs/images/management-sdk-class-600x262.png" alt="Report classes available methods." width="600" height="262" title="Click to Expand" /></a>